 Round Valley provides the easiest access from town, with rolling terrain suitable for all abilities.
 The interconnected loops allow customizable distances, making it ideal for families or those seeking moderate exercise.

-The Rail Trail offers flat, paved walking connecting various Park City neighborhoods—perfect for strollers or those preferring even surfaces.
+The Rail Trail offers flat, paved walking connecting various Park City neighborhoods—perfect for strollers or those preferring more even surfaces.
+The trail offers many scenic views and wildlife encounters.

-For more challenge, trails ascending from the ski resort bases gain significant elevation with corresponding views.
+For more challenge, trails ascending from the ski resorts gain significant elevation with corresponding views.
+Many have trailheads near the bases of Park City Resort and Deer Valley Resort, providing easy trail access.
 The Mid-Mountain Trail traverses the resort areas at elevation, offering extended routes through varied terrain.
 Many trails are shared with mountain bikers—yield appropriately and stay aware of approaching riders.

 What to look for: Trail maps available at visitor centers and online.
+Visit Mountain trail reports for updated trail and weather conditions.
 Understanding the trail network before heading out prevents confusion at junctions.

 Local Insight: Start earlier than you think—afternoon thunderstorms roll in predictably during summer months, usually between 2-4 PM.
 Morning hikers get the best weather and avoid the afternoon heat at elevation.